 The past decade has seen a slow but steady migration to cloud computing.
 But as with so many other things, the COVID pandemic has accelerated that adoption of cloud computing by at least a decade.
 Cloud computing allows easy access from anywhere, at any time, on any device, in real-time.

-In 2021, companies are going to continue to migrate their accounting platforms and other applications to the cloud, for a number of reasons.
+In 2021, companies are going to continue to migrate their accounting software, platforms and other applications to the cloud, for a number of reasons.
 There is an incredible increase in mobility with cloud computing, allowing for access from any device.
-Cloud computing deploys top-notch security, an increased ease of recovery and improved collaboration & scalability to take into consideration.
+Cloud computing deploys top-notch security, process automation, an increased ease of recovery and improved collaboration & scalability to take into consideration.

 Accounting Outsourcing Will Increase - Future of Accounting